 RF/ND-TECH (PATENTED RADIO-FREQUENCY GROUND-NOISE DISSIPATION) MINIMIZES CIRCUIT MISBEHAVIOR BY CANCELLING INDUCED RF NOISE

-Though a cable’s ground leads are integral to a component’s signal transmission, they also act as an antenna.
-Thus, they are subject to induced Radio-Frequency (RF) noise.
-RF noise is a parasitic signal that is typically coupled directly into a system’s most sensitive audio/video circuits.
-AudioQuest’s RF-on-ground Noise-Dissipation (RF/ND-Tech) greatly reduces resulting distortion and signal masking, yielding unprecedented levels of Noise-Dissipation across the widest bandwidth (range) of radio frequencies possible.
-Our unique circuit topology uses a common-mode phase-cancelling array, providing linear noise dissipation across the entire length of the cable (US Patent # 8,988,168).
+AC Ground wires may provide protection from an electrical short circuit, but they also act as an antenna.
+Thus, they are subject to induced radio-frequency (RF) noise.
+This RF noise bypasses component power supplies and is typically coupled directly into a system’s most sensitive audio/video circuits.
+AudioQuest’s RF/ND-Tech greatly reduces this distortion, yielding unprecedented levels of noise dissipation across the widest bandwidth (range) of radio frequencies possible.
+Our unique circuit topology uses a common-mode phase-cancelling array, in concert with proprietary dielectric materials which provide additional differential linear filtering.
+US Patent # 8,988,168.

 72v Dielectric-Bias System (DBS)

 Insulation is also a dielectric that can act like a shunt-filter.
 Biasing minimizes dielectric-noise and linearizes the filter, significantly improving wide-bandwidth dissipation of induced RF noise.